 Michigan has several statewide agricultural check-off programs, of which wheat is one of the newest.
 A check-off program is requested by the farmers who grow a certain commodity such as wheat.

-Every wheat farmer in Michigan has the opportunity to vote whether or not they want to pay the check-off, also called an assessment.
+Every wheat farmer in Michigan has the opportunity to vote whether or not they want to pay the check-off, also called an assessment, which is one half of one percent of the value of the wheat sold.
 If the majority of production tonnage and majority of the popular vote favor the check-off, then it is has the weight of law for five years.

 An affirmative vote requires that all wheat and seed wheat grown in Michigan and sold, are assessed or checked-off.